sanosuke009/pyviztest/README.md

 # pyviztest
-A Visual Testing Framework in Python.
+A Visual Testing Library in Python.
 Works with Playwright, Selenium and PyWinAuto.
+Can be integrated with Allure Report.

 ## Goal of this project